averylayne01/averylayne01/_posts/2022-09-04-about-me-blog.md

 ### Family

 It is so important having people support and love you, blood related or not, having an effective support system is a big aspect social workers look for when helping individuals or groups.
-I want to help people find their family whether that be with family members or friends.
+I value the time I get to have with my family and friends and I am grateful for the memories I have made, so I want to help people find their family who will support and love them.
 I also love interacting with families and individuals from all different places.

 ![Dauphin Island sunset on the horizon of the ocean](https://averylayne01.github.io/averylayne01/images/sunset.jpg)